 Here are a few examples of how you can get started in penetration testing:

-2. Practice on your own systems: You can set up a virtual lab using software such as VirtualBox or VMware to practice different types of attacks.
+2. Practice on your systems: You can set up a virtual lab using software such as VirtualBox or VMware to practice different types of attacks.
 For example, you can set up a vulnerable web application and practice exploiting vulnerabilities such as SQL injection and XSS.

 3. Participate in CTF events: CTF events are competitions where participants have to find vulnerabilities in a system or network.
 For example, the Capture the Flag competition at DEF CON is a popular event where participants have to solve challenges that involve hacking and solving puzzles.